dliggat/fab_aws/README.md

 ## 5) Create and maintain Lambda code

-`cf_toolkit` specifies a particular directory structure for Lambda functions.
+`fab_aws` specifies a particular directory structure for Lambda functions.
 Adhering to this structure allows for very convenient code organization, package builds, and deployment to a live Lambda function ARN.

 ```bash
 lambda/downtime_notifier                   # Root directory for the function elements.